martinthomson/hx-uri/draft-thomson-http-hx-uri.md

 used to produce a 10 octet value.
 This value is then encoded in hexadecimal (or Base 16 {{!RFC4648}}) to produce a 20 character authority.

-The authority component of an can be omitted where the URI is exchanged over the same connection.
+The authority can be omitted where the URI is exchanged over the same connection.
+The current connection is used if an authority is absent.

 ```
 hx:///7